Goncalves2525/real-estate-management-system/docs/sprintC/us007/01.requirements-engineering/Readme.md

 **From the specifications document:**

-> The unregister person must be able to register in the system to buy, sell or rent properties.
+> The unregister user must be able to register in the system to buy, sell or rent properties.